 Most airlines charge about 60,000 to 70,000 miles to fly from the U.S. to Europe and back.
 One airline can get you there and back for half that price.

-It’s Iberia, the Spanish flag carrier whose Avios mileage program is second-to-none when it comes to getting to Europe on the cheap.
-Depart from the right cities and at the right time, and you can score round-trip flight straight to Madrid (MAD) for just 34,000 miles plus some taxes and fees.
+It's Iberia, the Spanish flag carrier whose Avios mileage program is second-to-none when it comes to getting to Europe on the cheap.
+Depart from the right cities and at the right time, and you can score round-trip flights straight to Madrid (MAD) for just 34,000 miles plus some taxes and fees.

 Thrifty Tip: Don't live in one of these cities?
 Use a positioning flight to get there and then book your flights to Spain separately.